Mstric27/BitBox/README.md

 Make a Microsoft Azure account and create a resource group with Azure's Computer Vision services, you must also go to https://www.customvision.ai and create a new project.
 In your Custom Vision project create and train a model for object detection.
 Finally, paste all of the required keys and endpoints to the corresponding variables in the .env file.

+Additionally, go to https://firebase.google.com/ and create a new project.
+Add a web app to the project and copy the FirebaseConfig info into ./public/Firebase.js .

 Open three terminal windows in the same BitBox directory.
 Enter one of these commands for each window:

 npm start